 Few planners, lawyers, business leaders, and designers who influence metropolitan development understand the complexity of real estate development.
 They are not as effective as they could be in improving the way development occurs.
 Many of those trained in a single field, such as business, law, or urban planning, could be more effective in creating places that contribute to a positive quality of life for people of all incomes and preserve the natural environment if they had an education that spanned several professional fields.

 The certificate in real estate development offers graduate students in many fields the opportunity to supplement their major areas of study with broad knowledge about making substantially better metropolitan developments.
-The program is also a stand-alone certificate for those full-time and part-time students who just want to focus on real estate development.
+The program is also a stand-alone certificate for those full-time and part-time students who want to focus only on real estate development.
 The program aims to guide students in integrating disciplines that shape the built environment and enhance the quality of life for all people while conserving the natural environment.
 Upon graduation, students are professionals equipped to become the place-makers of the next generation.

 About the Certificate

-It also directly or indirectly affects energy consumption, global climate change, social relations and equity, public finance, foreign policy, capital markets, and personal and corporate wealth creation.
+Real estate development directly or indirectly affects energy consumption, global climate change, social relations and equity, public finance, foreign policy, capital markets, and personal and corporate wealth creation.
 Long a consumer of locally generated finance, it became the newest global financial asset class in the 1990s, joining stocks, bonds, and cash.
 And as recent experience has shown, the collapse of a real estate bubble can cause a severe recession.

 Most real estate development of the last half century has taken the form of standard products built in a low-density, sprawling fashion.
-These standard product types are generally exclusively served by automobile, and their form is largely determined by parking and access by the car.
-Most zoning ordinances in the United States legally mandate this form of development.
+These standard product types are generally exclusively served by automobile, and their form is largely determined by parking and access by car.
+Most zoning ordinances in the United States mandate this form of development.
 The actors in the real estate industry, including developers, bankers, investors, and consultants, have all been trained in this type of development.
-However, it has spawned many unintended negative social, economic, fiscal, and environmental consequences.
+However, it has spawned many unintended, negative social, economic, fiscal, and environmental consequences.

 The University of Michigan real estate development program is committed to a different way, a progressive approach to developing real estate and the built environment in the U.S. and world-wide.